ufz/ogs/web/content/docs/tutorials/bhe_meshing/notebook-bhe_meshing.md

 if check_file:
     print("Conversion of mesh file from Gmsh to VTU format was successful.")
 else:
-    raise Exception("Error!
-Gmsh file is not properly converted to VTU format in the BHE meshing tutorial.")
+    msg = "Error!
+Gmsh file is not properly converted to VTU format in the BHE meshing tutorial." raise Exception(msg)
 ```